The Best Exercises to Relieve Arthritis Pain

 Swimming and aqua aerobics are great examples of water-based activities that can help relieve arthritis pain.
 The warm water of a heated pool makes moving easy and allows you to focus on range of motion in a slow, controlled and safe manner.
 The resistance that the water provides is also great for building muscle.
 (Find out more daily habits that keep your muscles strong.)

 Tai chi involves changing posture through a series of slow and controlled movements.
 This gentle exercise places very little stress on major joints like knees and ankles, and essentially makes movement easier by improving synovial fluid absorption in joint cartilage—effectively “lubricating” joints.
 The regular practice of tai chi has been linked to decreases in fatigue and joint pain as well as improved balance.

 Yoga is an ideal activity for arthritis sufferers, particularly because it helps improve both physical and psychological symptoms of the condition.
-In fact, regularly practicing yoga has been shown to reduce arthritis pain, improve joint flexibility and decrease stress and tension.
-Worried you don’t have the flexibility required?
+In fact, regularly practicing yoga has been shown to relieve arthritis pain, improve joint flexibility and decrease stress and tension.
+Concerned you don’t have the flexibility required?
 Don’t be.
 Many yoga poses can be modified to make them accessible to beginners regardless of age or ability.